Living Tobacco-Free Services

 What happens at your first appointment

 - Nicotine-withdrawal medications.
-If you are interested in medications, we offer nicotine replacement therapy patches, gum and lozenges at no charge, and we can work together to find the ones that are best for you.
+If you are interested in medications, we offer nicotine replacement therapy patches, gum and lozenges, and we can work together to find the ones that are best for you.

 - Stress management.
 If you smoke or use other types of tobacco to manage stress or deal with other emotional issues, we can offer alternate approaches that will preserve and improve your health.
 For example, we can suggest automated text reminders and online resources and classes designed to help you cope with stress.
 And we can discuss the possibility of talking with your provider about helpful medications and/or talk therapy.